Thavisha/Dustribution/README.md

 Mapping the Interstellar Dust Extinction and Density in 3D

+The latest results from Dustribution can be viewed and downloaded from https://www2.mpia-hd.mpg.de/homes/tmueller/projects/ThavishaDustDensity/index.html

 ** The method utilises latent variable Gaussian processes combined with variational inference with GP optimisation carried out using the gradient descent algorithm ADAMW.

 ** At each optimisation iteration the GP predicts a full log10(density) of the region of interest.
 This is converted to density and then integrated along each line-of-sight to which we have a input star.
 This integration gives us the model extinction to each star which is then compared to the observed extinction to each star to derive a likelihood.